While the combination of Levaquin and alcohol might not kill you, it can cause seriously dangerous side effects.

 Levaquin is made out of a chemical known as levofloxacin.
-Like most antibiotics, there are specific rules about what you can and cannot consume when you are taking this drug.
-While the combination of Levaquin and alcohol might not kill you, it can cause seriously dangerous side effects.
+Like most antibiotics such as ciprofloxacin, metronidazole, levofloxacin, amoxicillin, doxycycline, prednisone, etc. There are specific rules about what you can and cannot consume when you are taking this drug.
+While the combination of Levaquin and alcohol use might not kill you, it can cause seriously dangerous side effects.
 Because of this, you should avoid drinking alcohol when you are using Levaquin.

 What Is Levaquin?

 This medication is typically used to treat bacterial infections.
 As one of the quinolone antibiotics, it can stop bacteria from growing.
-You should never use Levaquin for viral infections because it will not kill viruses.
+You should never use Levaquin for viral infections because it will not kill viruses and for people with diabetes, levofloxacin may affect your blood sugar levels.

 Unlike some medications, you do not have to take Levaquin with food.
 Unless your doctor tells you to do otherwise, you should drink water when you take your daily dose of this medication.
 To ensure the best results, you should take it at least two hours before or after taking vitamins, quinapril, antacids and sucralfate.
 You should also take Levaquin several hours after you have consumed any product that contains aluminum, calcium or magnesium.